-The Ministry of Agriculture and Food (the Ministry) is responsible for three main areas of work.
-The first is the production, marketing, and processing of agriculture and seafood products.
-The second is the carrying out of research, climate action, food safety and plant and animal health programs, projects and undertakings relating to agriculture, seafood and food and beverage processing.
-The third is the collection of information and preparation and dissemination of statistics relating to agriculture, seafood and food and beverage processing.

-The Ministry is a key contributor to economic development and diversification across the province and a main contributor to rural economic development and province-wide job creation, particularly for small businesses.
-The Ministry is working towards a secure food supply, by helping B.C. producers and processors to be resilient to the impacts of climate change and making more locally-produced food available to British Columbians.
-The agriculture, seafood and food and beverage sector creates economic and social benefits for Indigenous and underrepresented groups, attracts provincial investment, and contributes to workforce development and skills training.
+The Ministry of Agriculture and Food (the Ministry) is responsible for the production, marketing, processing and merchandising of agriculture and seafood products; the implementation and carrying out of advisory, research, promotional, sustainability and adaptation, food safety and plant and animal health programs; and the collection of information and preparation and dissemination of statistics relating to agriculture and seafood, supporting the province's food security and developing a resilient food system and economy.
+The Ministry is a key contributor to economic development and diversification across the province and is a main contributor to rural economic development and provincewide job creation, particularly for small businesses.
+The agriculture, seafood and food and beverage sector creates economic and social benefits for Indigenous groups and other underrepresented groups, has the potential to attract provincial investment, and contributes to workforce development and skills training.

 The legal and regulatory environment that guides the work of the Ministry includes 30 statutes which relate wholly or primarily to the Ministry.
-A complete list of legislation for which the Ministry is responsible is available online.
+A complete list of legislation for which the Ministry is responsible for is available online.